Last news in Fakti

-Hundreds of people have been queuing for ferries at the port of Santorini since the morning today, after hundreds of earthquakes continued to shake the popular Greek island, Reuters reported.
+Hundreds of people have been queuing for ferries at the port of Santorini since this morning, after hundreds of earthquakes continued to shake the popular Greek island, Reuters reported, BTA reported.

-Hundreds of earthquakes have been recorded in the sea between the volcanic islands of Santorini and Amorgos in the Aegean Sea since Friday.
-Yesterday alone, six tremors with a magnitude of more than 4 were recorded, with the strongest measuring 4.9.
+Hundreds of earthquakes were registered in the sea between the volcanic islands of Santorini and Amorgos in the Aegean Sea since Friday until today.
+Yesterday alone, six earthquakes with a magnitude of over 4 on the Richter scale were registered, and the strongest was with a magnitude of 4.9.

 Greek authorities have imposed evacuations and increased surveillance while they assess the situation, the Greek newspaper "Kathimerini" reported.
 A total of 37 earthquakes with a magnitude of more than 4, as well as numerous smaller tremors, were recorded on the island from Saturday to Monday evening.